The Ultimate Guide to Email Templates – Everything You wanted to know!

 - Use a clear and easy to click CTA button

 - Increase the font size of body copy compared to desktop layout

 - Images are resized appropriately

 Current trends in email design

 There are different styles of designs that have been used in web designs since long; we have observed some brands adopting the same in emails.
-These are mainly campaign or event specific email designs, yet they prove that email designers/brands are attempting to make them trend.
+These are mainly campaign or event specific email designs, yet they prove that email designers/brands are attempting to make them flourish as email design trends.